dr-robert-li/traffic-spike-estimator/README.md

 The model is based on observed data and follows general trends.
 Your specific service characteristics may result in different spike patterns.

-Consider using the upper bound for critical services where downtime is unacceptable.
+Consider using the upper bound for critical services where downtime is unacceptable as capacity planning based on upper bound estimation requires exponentially more resourcing.

 ## License